suncoast-devs/handbook/lessons/misc-quick-reference/heroku.md

 ## Pull a copy of your Heroku database to your local database

 Your app has its **own** distinct database on Heroku.
-If you want a copy of that database, its tables and rows, you can pull **DOWN** the database from Heroku to your local database by using `pg:pull`.
+If you want a copy of that database, its tables, and rows, you can pull **DOWN** the database from Heroku to your local database by using `pg:pull`.

 ```shell
 heroku pg:pull DATABASE_URL my-database-name-goes-here-instead-of-this
 ```

-> NOTE: replace `my-database-name-goes-here-instead-of-this` with the name of
+> NOTE: Replace `my-database-name-goes-here-instead-of-this` with the name of
 > your local database.
 This would be the name you give to `pgcli` or `psql`
 > locally.